mkuzmick/watch-together/documentation/documentation/5-airtable-and-slack.md

+## ngrok!
+1. open ngrok in terminal and copy the link that starts with "https"

+## airtable!
-1. go to airtable.com/api and select the watchTogether base.
+2. go to airtable.com/api and select the watchTogether base. select the messages table
-2. create a new route called airtable.js
+3. create a new route called airtable.js
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDQ5NjAzOTAsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbLTQ0Nzc3NzU3OSw3MzA5OTgxMTZdfQ==
 -->